 Once you arrive at Camp, you will be asked to stay on campus for the duration of the week (aside from field trip to Mayhem).
 We will have authorized staff making trips to stores for picking up needed supplies throughout the week.

-7. Masks: We encourage masks to be used at participants discretion.
+8. Masks: We encourage masks to be used at participants discretion.
+Additional masks will be available throughout Camp if needed.
 Mask wearing is only required inside the dining hall when collecting food.
 Masks not required walking around Camp, anywhere outside, in cabins, or in the main gym.

 - This list is not exhaustive.
 We will continue to update and refine our safety measures as more information becomes available in the coming months.